Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Limits of end invariants and ends of models

 Theorem \ref{main limit laminations} in \S\ref{main results} is obtained as a corollary of Theorem \ref{limit laminations}, as follows.

 \begin{proof}[Proof of Theorem \ref{main limit laminations}] Each simply degenerate end of $\mathbf M$ is mapped to that of $(M_\infty)_0$.
 Let $p: M' \rightarrow M_\infty$ be a covering associated to the inclusion of the algebraic limit $\Gamma$ into the geometric limit $G_\infty$.
-By the covering theorem of Thurston \cite{Th} and Canary \cite{CaT}, each simply degenerate end of $(M')_0$ has a neighbourhood which is mapped homeomorphically to a neighbourhood of a simply degenerate end of $(M_\infty)_0$.
+By the covering theorem of Thurston \cite{Th} and Canary \cite{CaT} with the argument in Lemma 2.3 of \cite{OhQ}, each simply degenerate end of $(M')_0$ has a neighbourhood which is mapped homeomorphically to a neighbourhood of a simply degenerate end of $(M_\infty)_0$.
 Furthermore the ending lamination of an end of $(M')_0$ is identified with that of the corresponding end of $(M_\infty)_0$ by $p$, which follows immediately by the definition of ending laminations.
 Therefore the algebraic simply degenerate ends of $\mathbf M$ correspond to simply degenerate ends of $(M')_0$ one-to-one preserving the ending laminations.
 It is also obvious that upper (resp. lower) ends of $\mathbf M$ correspond to upper (resp. lower) ends of $(M')_0$.
 Similarly the algebraic parabolic curves correspond to the core curves of the parabolic loci of $M'$.
-These show that Theorem \ref{main limit laminations} follows from Theorem \ref{limit laminations}. \end{proof}
+Therefore, Theorem \ref{limit laminations} implies the statement of \cref{main limit laminations} except for the last paragraph.

+Suppose that $c$ is a simple closed curve in $\nu^-$ or $\nu^+$ that has isolated leaves around it is a parabolic curve.
+We assume that $c$ is contained in $\nu_-$ for simplicity.
+Then there is a component $d_i$ of $c_{m_i}$ spiralling around $c$ more and more as $i \to \infty$.
+Since the length of $d_i$ is bounded, by the continuity of length function this shows that the geodesic length of $\psi(c)$ is $0$, and hence $c$ is a parabolic curve.
+Suppose further that $c$ is not contained in $\nu_-$.
+Then by \cref{limit lamination}, $c$ cannot be a lower parabolic curve of $\mathbf M$, which means in particular that $c$ is an upper parabolic curve of $\mathbf M$.
+Furthermore this implies that even if $g'(c)$ is homotopic into a torus boundary component $T$ of $\mathbf M$, the algebraic locus $g'(S)$ cannot go around $T$.
+Therefore, $c$ is an upper parabolic curve of $M'$. \end{proof}

 \begin{lemma} Let $\{g_i\}$ be a sequence in the Teichm\"{u}ller space $\mathcal T(S)$ which converges to a projective lamination $[\mu]$ in the Thurston compactification.
-Let $c_i$ be a pants decomposition on $(S,g_i)$ whose total length is uniformly bounded.
+Let $c_i$ be a pants decomposition on $(S,g_i)$ whose total length is uniformly bounded independently of $i$.
 Then the Hausdorff limit of any subsequence of $\{c_i\}$ contains all the components of $|\mu|$ as minimal components. \end{lemma}